Designing Robots to Help Women: PROTOTYPE

 \section{PROTOTYPE}

 Theoretical ideas alone sometimes miss practical realities that can be exposed by prototyping.
 To gain further insight into one of the scenarios, proposed in the first sketch, a proof-of-concept was created, as shown in Fig.~\ref{fig_drone}, in three steps: \emph{Preparation.} First, a mock-up environment was created containing some objects with hidden cameras and distractor objects intended to make the detection task more difficult.
 In total, 22 objects were gathered, a similar number to previous papers: Toilet Paper Roll, Book, PET Bottle, Pouch (Snowman), Toy Car, Toy Mammoth, Pill Bottle, Toy Frog, Wine Box, Lamp, Toy Box, Clock, Toy Horse, Gum Bottle, Toy Egg, Glasses, Banana, Sponge, Sunscreen, Toy Buzzer, Medicine Box, Paper Roll.
 Some standard Logitech/Plexgear webcams were hidden within five objects: Toilet Paper Roll, Toy Car, Pill Bottle, Wine Box, Lamp.
-Furthermore, a simple OpenCV program showing the video feed was run for each camera to simulate recording.\footnote{https://opencv.org/}
+Furthermore, a simple OpenCV program showing the video feed was run for each camera to simulate recording.\footnote{\href{https://opencv.org}{https://opencv.org}}

 \emph{Robot Motion.} Second, we recorded some footage of the drone, a Ryze Tello, flying in front of the objects.
-We explored various forms of control, e.g., manually controlled the drone via the Ryze Tello smartphone app, as well as using the EasyTello python library\footnote{https://pypi.org/project/easytello/} to issue commands and obtain video, and detecting ArUco markers that could be used to guide the robot or for distance estimation.
+We explored various forms of control, e.g., manually controlled the drone via the Ryze Tello smartphone app, as well as using the EasyTello python library\footnote{\href{https://pypi.org/project/easytello}{https://pypi.org/project/easytello}} to issue commands and obtain video, and detecting ArUco markers that could be used to guide the robot or for distance estimation.

-\emph{Hidden camera detection.} Third, we explored how spy cameras could be detected using a thermal camera/RGB camera.
-Since the cameras weighed too much (90g without battery, vs. 80g payload for the drone), for our initial exploration, data were obtained with the camera placed on a desk approximately 1.5m in front of the mock-up environment.
+\emph{Hidden camera detection.} Third, we explored how spy cameras could be detected using an RGB/thermal camera.
+Since the camera weighed too much (90g without battery vs. 80g payload for the drone), data for our initial exploration were obtained with the camera placed on a desk approximately 1.5m in front of the mock-up environment.